HaofeiDing/DiTraj/README.md

 ```
 python prompt_refine.py
 ```
+ `demo/test_prompts_refined.json` will be generated, including the bg/fg prompt.

 3. Define your trajectory in run.py (line 16)
 You can set the bbox in several keyframes , (x1,y1) is the bbox top left corner, (x2,y2) is the bottom right corner.
 Each keyframe uses [frame_id, y1, y2, x1, x2]
 For example: